 Accurate time using Atomic Clock accuracy is available across North America using the WWVB Atomic Clock time signal transmitted from Colorado, it provides the ability to synchronize the time on computers and other electrical equipment.

 Atomic clocks achieve accurate time because they are controlled by radio transmitters which themselves receive their time signals from amazingly accurate timepieces, Cesium Atomic Clocks.

-Clocks.
 These Cesium Atomic Clocks that have an accuracy of one second in one million years!

 These are the Atomic Clocks that have an accuracy of one second in one million years!

 First accurate cesium atomic clock

 The National Physics Laboratory developed the first accurate cesium atomic clock in 1955, which led to the internationally agreed definition of the second being based on atomic time.